damanpreetsinghwalia/damanpreetsinghwalia/README.md

 - 💬 Ask me about Student Life
 - 📫 How to reach me: damanpreet3582@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: I can Dance
+- ⚡ Fun fact: I like gaming